GeorgePreece/sfdx-forcex/README.md

 # SFDX Forcex

-An SFDX CLI plug-in filling the gaps of the existing plug-ins.
+An unofficial SFDX CLI plug-in providing a simple set of tools to enhance development experience.

 ## Installation